First, we retraced our steps.

 Raine did not fare well.

-The Tall Woman moved like quicksilver, ducked and weaved and jabbed so too fast to follow.
+The Tall Woman moved like quicksilver, ducked and weaved and jabbed too fast to follow.
 Even if I hadn’t been mind-screwed from emergency hyperdimensional mathematics, her motions would have left me dizzy.
 Raine’s baseball bat bounced off her like she was made of granite, though Raine hit her enough times to extract a deep grunt of acknowledgement.
-She landed a glancing punch to Raine’s stomach, made her hunch and wheeze and slow down.
+She landed a glancing punch to Raine’s stomach, which made her hunch and wheeze and slow down.